kevinmuzikila/MernBlog/README.md

-# MernBlog
+# MernBlog aka KopBlogs is a project where i was testing my capabilities a Developer at Implementing CRUD, search, sorting, and filtering Functionalities, plus user Auth using MERN stack
-A MERN project showing simple CRUD and User Authentication
+# You can use 'admin' and 'password' to login as admin